-Achievement motivation and economic development; Characteristics of entrepreneurial behaviour; Motivating and training people for entrepreneurship and economic development; Consumer rights and consumer awareness, Government policies for promotion of entrepreneurship among youth including women entrepreneurs.
+Achievement motivation and economic development.
+Characteristics of entrepreneurial behaviour.
+Motivating and Training people for entrepreneurship and economic development; Consumer rights and consumer awareness, Government policies for promotion of entrepreneurship among youth including women entreprenures.

-12. Application of psychology to environment and related fields:
+12. Application of Psychology to environment and related fields:

-Environmental psychology-effects of noise, pollution and crowding; Population psychology: psychological consequences of population explosion and high population density; Motivating for small family norm; Impact of rapid scientific and technological growth on degradation of environment.
+Environmental Psychology effects of noise, pollution and crowding.
+Population Psychology: Psychological consequence of population explosion and high population density.
+Motivating for small family norms.
+Impact of rapid scientific and technological growth on degradation of environment.

-13. Application of psychology in other fields:
+13. Application of psychology in other fields :